The 3 most important things I’ve learned about bushcraft and survival

 3 – Strong and sturdy beats flashy and multiple

-The best and most reliable tools out there are the single purpose ones that are well-built and made to last.
-There’s nothing wrong with having more than one tool on something, but single purpose items will always be stronger than something that’s multi-tooled.
+The best and most reliable tools out there are the single-purpose ones that are well-built and made to last.
+There’s nothing wrong with having more than one tool on something, but single-purpose items will always be stronger than something that’s multi-tooled.
 A good example would be the survival shovel, with its many functions allowing it to be used for almost anything you’d ever need, but its axe edge won’t last anywhere near as long as an actual axe.
-Tools like this are made for short term survival situations like having to make a small shelter you’d need for a couple of nights and not to build anything more substantial.
+Tools like this are made for short-term survival situations like having to make a small shelter you’d need for a couple of nights and not for building anything more substantial.
 If you tried to chop through something more than 6 inches thick with the axe edge of the survival shovel, you’d need to buy a new one before you made it through.
-Small multi tool items like survival cards and Swiss army knives are always worth taking, but should never be a replacement for an important primary tool like an axe or knife.
+Small multi-tool items like survival cards and Swiss army knives are always worth taking, but should never be a replacement for an important primary tool like an axe or knife.